A B C D E F G H I J M N O P R S T V W

 Access Risk

 The risk that admittance to data or programs may be either granted inappropriately or mistakenly denied.
 This type of risk is associated with access to information for any purpose, including read-only access.
-Access risk typically encompasses improper segregation of duties, risk associated with the inappropriate access to data and databases, and risk associated with information confidentiality.
+Access risk typically encompasses improper segregation of duties, risk associated with inappropriate access to data and databases, and risk associated with information confidentiality.

 Accounts Receivable